 - Sample containers and requisition forms are available at your RM offices and the Saskatchewan Health Authority.

 - Extra containers can be obtained directly from the lab or ordered by sending a fax to (306) 798-0071.

 - Requisition forms can be downloaded below in Related Documents.

-- Information on interpretation of results and required action is also available by phoning your regional public health inspector.
+- Information on interpretation of results and required action is also available by phoning the public health inspector in your area.

 We take great care when handling and testing your water samples.
 If, after receipt at the lab, your sample is damaged or contaminated, we will retest your sample at no cost.